pymor/pymor/docs/source/developer_docs.md

 #### How to check code style

 Firstly, make sure that you installed the `requirements-ci.txt` with `pip install -r requirements-ci.txt`.
-Afterwards use the Makefile to check for flake8 and pep8 warnings with `make flake8` and `make pep8` or directly use the tools on the `src` folder.
+Afterwards use the Makefile to check for flake8 and pep8 warnings with `make flake8` and `make pycodestyle` or directly use the tools on the `src` folder.

 ### GitHub project